 Why ATIO Certification Matters for Ontario Applicants

-Understanding the practical value of ATIO membership requires knowing what ATIO actually is.
+To see the practical value of ATIO membership, you have to know what ATIO actually is.
 The Association of Translators and Interpreters of Ontario is the oldest translation organization in Canada.
-The Province of Ontario enacted legislation in 1989 making “Certified Translator” a reserved title — meaning that no person in Ontario may legally use that title unless they are a member of ATIO who has passed the association’s rigorous certification examination and agreed to its code of professional ethics.
-This is not a self-declared credential: it requires demonstrable competency in the specific language pair, verified through examination.
+The Province of Ontario passed legislation in 1989 making “Certified Translator” a reserved title, meaning no one in Ontario may legally use it unless they are an ATIO member who has passed the association’s rigorous certification examination and agreed to its code of professional ethics.
+This is not a self-declared credential.
+It requires demonstrable competency in the specific language pair, verified through examination.

-For IRCC purposes, the consequence of this legislative foundation is significant.
+For IRCC purposes, that legislative foundation carries real weight.
 Translations bearing the seal and signature of an ATIO Certified Translator are accepted by most federal and provincial government departments without any need for additional certification by a Commissioner for Oaths or Notary Public.
-The ATIO seal and membership number on the translation document provide IRCC with everything it needs to verify the translator’s credentials.
-There is no affidavit to commission, no notary appointment to book, and no additional sworn statement to obtain.
+The ATIO seal and membership number on the translation give IRCC everything it needs to verify the translator’s credentials.
+There is no affidavit to commission, no notary appointment to book, and no extra sworn statement to obtain.

-This matters practically because affidavits add time, cost, and an additional compliance variable.
-If the person administering the oath uses an incorrect form, if the affidavit is commissioned in the wrong jurisdiction, or if it is not worded to IRCC’s standard, your translation package fails even if the translation itself is accurate.
-An ATIO-certified translation avoids that entire risk category.
+This matters in practice because affidavits add time, cost, and one more compliance variable.
+If the person administering the oath uses an incorrect form, if the affidavit is commissioned in the wrong jurisdiction, or if it is not worded to IRCC’s standard, your translation package fails even when the translation itself is accurate.
+An ATIO-certified translation removes that entire risk category.
 Our certified translation services are provided by translators who hold recognized credentials, and our translations are fully ATIO-compliant for IRCC, courts, hospitals, and provincial agencies.
-Whether you are in Toronto, Hamilton, or submitting remotely from anywhere in Canada, see our Toronto certified translation services and Hamilton certified translation services for location-specific information.
+If you are in Toronto, in Hamilton, or submitting remotely from anywhere in Canada, see our Toronto certified translation services and Hamilton certified translation services for location-specific information.

 Step-by-Step: How to Get Your Documents Translated for IRCC